 There are also specific National Electrical Code (NEC) requirements regarding the electrical installation of an EV charging point that an installer should be familiar with.
 The electric vehicle charging section of the NEC code covers issues such as wiring regulations, ventilation requirements, and cord requirements for EV charging systems.
 Failure to follow the code requirements may result in disaster further down the road, such as a fire.

 Even the most experienced electricians may not be aware of the technical, code, or electrical requirements associated with EV chargers.

-The best way to become an EV charger installer is to get certified!
-Once you are certified you can bid for EV charging jobs and start watching your profits soar.
+The best way to become an EV charger installer is to get verified!
+Once you are verified you can bid for EV charging jobs and start watching your profits soar.